Laser Treatment in Bangkok

 Once the plan is confirmed, the treatment area is cleansed.
 Numbing cream is applied if needed.
 Gentler treatments like Dual Yellow Laser and IPL usually don’t require numbing.
 For CO2 resurfacing, numbing sits for around 30 minutes before treatment begins.

 During the session, controlled pulses of laser or light energy are delivered to the targeted areas.
-Most sessions take 30–120 minutes depending on the device and area being treated.
+Most sessions take 30 minutes to 2 hours depending on the device and area being treated.
 You may feel mild warmth, tingling, or a brief snapping sensation.

 Afterward, calming skincare is applied and you’ll receive aftercare instructions specific to the device used.